mlampros/CopernicusDEM/README.md

 <br>

 Copernicus Digital Elevation Model datasets (DEM) of 90 and 30 meters resolution using the 'awscli' command line tool.
-The Copernicus (DEM) is included in the Registry of Open Data on AWS
+The Copernicus (DEM) is included in the Registry of Open Data on AWS.
+Details on how to use the R package can be found both in the Vignette and in the [blog post](http://mlampros.github.io/2021/05/21/copernicusDEM_package/).

 <br>